hansol0003/pacman2/README.md

 # pacman2
 A far-from-perfect pacman game made with Unity and C#

-INSTRUCTIONS ON MAKING THIS GAME WORK:
+INSTRUCTIONS ON MAKING THIS GAME WORK (TESTED ON MAC, PLEASE VERIFY IF IT WORKS ON WINDOWS):

 0. If you have admin privileges, skip step 1.